 Table Showing Tax Deduction limit under section 80DDB

-Patient’s age | Maximum limit in indian rupees |
+Patient’s age | Maximum limit in Indian rupees |

-An individual who is less than 60 years | 40,000 |
+For individuals below 60 years | 40,000 |

 Please note, the amount of tax deduction under section 80DDB is decided based on the age of the person who is availing medical treatment and not on the basis of the age of the person who is claiming the benefit of tax deduction.